ysndr/MSc-Thesis/chapter/evaluation.md

 #### Experience Survey

-This sub-section describes the results from the filled after the Nickel workshop inwhich participants were asked to install the LSP to support their experience.
+This subsection describes the results from the filled after the Nickel workshop in which participants were asked to install the LSP to support their experience.
 It first looks at a summary of the data, before diving into the comments for each directly addressed feature.

 :::{#fig:expe-survey-results}